Frequently

 How

 is the interior done?
+Everything but the

-Everything but the top and car covers are produced
+top and car

-in house.
+produced in house.

-| |
+| | Do

-Do you do
+you do

 the fiberglass molding?
+Everything

-Everything but the main
+but the main

 body shell of the FIA is done